kudryashovda/neIDE/readme.md

 stdout and stderr streams during file compilation and execution.
 Simple, fast and lightweight.
 Can be used as C++ primitive code checker without opening a powerful IDE like VS or sending your code to online services like godbolt.org.
+Currently only black theme is available but also a code syntax highlight is enabled.

 ![](./img/screenshot.png)